kismetwireless/kismet-docs/devel/rest/071-packet_filter.md

         HTTP error on failure

 * Notes \\
         Packets which do not match a filter term will be passed to the default behavior of the filter.
 Setting a filter to `false` does *not remove the match*.
-Use the *filter removal API* to remove matches.
+Use the *filter removal API* to remove matches. \\
+        Phy names which do not exist at the time of the filter being defined will be matched if a compatible phy type is registered in the future.

 ### Removing filters
 __LOGIN REQUIRED__

 * URL \\
-        /classfilters/[*FILTERID]*/remove.json
+        /classfilters/[*FILTERID]*/*[PHYNAME]*/remove.json

 * Methods \\
         `POST`